logzio/synthetic-scripting/README.md

 # Synthetic scripting

-This Synthetic scripting mini app emulates and monitors your custom user experience by scripting browsers that navigate to your website, take specific actions, and ensure specific elements are present.
-The Synthetic scripting app helps to define tests (using frameworks, such as [playwright](https://playwright.dev/)) for your custom user experience.
+This mini application for Synthetic scripting mimics and supervises your personalized user experience through browser scripting that directs the browser to your website, performs specific actions, and verifies specific elements.
+By utilizing frameworks like [Playwright](https://playwright.dev/)), the Synthetic scripting app facilitates the creation of tests to specify your custom user experience.

 ## Run Application